SlinGovie/LoRa-Backscatter-Performance-Analysis/README.md

 # LoRa Backscatter Communications Code Repository

-Welcome to the code repository for the paper titled "LoRa Backscatter Communications: Temporal, Spectral, and Error Performance Analysis" early accessed in the IEEE Internet of Things Journal: https://ieeexplore.ieee.org/abstract/document/10104086.
+Welcome to the code repository for the paper titled "LoRa Backscatter Communications: Temporal, Spectral, and Error Performance Analysis," published in the IEEE Internet of Things Journal: https://ieeexplore.ieee.org/abstract/document/10104086.

 ## Code Organization